 Also, in contrast to 1031 exchanges, the capital gain may be segregated from the base when investing in QOFs.
 For example, if an investor purchased a property for $100,000 and later sold the property for $150,000, the investor may choose to retain the $100,000 base and invest the $50,000 in a QOF to receive tax benefits on the capital gains.

-Once an investor sales an asset, the capital gains must be invested in a QOF within 180 in order to qualify for the tax benefits.
-Also, the investor must make an election on its income tax return in order to defer paying the tax on the capital gains.
+Once an investor sells an asset, the capital gains must be invested in a QOF within 180 in order to qualify for the tax benefits.
+Also, the investor must make an election on its income tax return in order to defer paying the tax on capital gains.